 AVAILABILITY, MARKETING, TRANSMISSION, METERING

 6.1 Availability of Products, Marketing and Standard of Care.
-Customer agrees to make Product available to EPMI consistent with Section 6.2 below, and EPMI agrees to market Products using Prudent Marketing Practices to be sold/purchased by EPMI in Marketing Transactions at the Market Price.
-[Energy marketed by EPMI hereunder shall not to exceed the Available Energy of the Facility, and unless otherwise specifically agreed by the Parties in a particular Transaction, Energy sourced from the Facility and sold by Customer to EPMI in Transactions is “Unit Contingent”.]
+Customer agrees to make Product available to EPMI from the Resources consistent with Section 6.2 below, and EPMI agrees to market Products using Prudent Marketing Practices to be sold/purchased by EPMI in Marketing Transactions at the Market Price.
+Energy marketed by EPMI hereunder shall not to exceed the Available Energy of the Facility, and unless otherwise specifically agreed by the Parties in a particular Transaction, Energy sourced from a Facility and sold by Customer to EPMI in Transactions is “Unit Contingent”.]
 Risk of loss, generator imbalance, and all price and unit contingency risk and risk of interruption of transmission to the Delivery Point shall be borne by Customer except to the extent specifically allocated to EPMI pursuant to Sections 4.1(i) and 6.3 hereof.

 6.2 Completion of Marketing Transactions, Customer Right of Refusal.
-EPMI will communicate to Customer the Market Price and Costs of any prospective Marketing Transaction, and then upon agreement of the Parties prior to the applicable scheduling deadline Customer shall sell Product to EPMI under the MPPSA for delivery to the Delivery Point and EPMI shall complete a Marketing Transaction in relation to such Product effected consistent with Article 7 hereof.
+EPMI will communicate to Customer the Market Price and Costs of any prospective Marketing Transaction, and then upon agreement of the Parties prior to the applicable scheduling deadline Customer shall sell Product to EPMI under the MPPSA for delivery to the Delivery Point and EPMI shall complete a Marketing Transaction in relation to such Product.
 EPMI shall disclose to Customer if a Market Price is being communicated in relation to a prospective Marketing Transaction with an EPMI Affiliate or EPMI acting on behalf of itself or an Affiliate, so that Customer can exercise its right, in its sole discretion, to refuse to effect a Transaction in relation to such prospective Marketing Transaction.

 No Obligation to Transact.
 Notwithstanding anything contained in this Agreement to the contrary, (1) EPMI shall not be under any obligation to enter into any Marketing Transaction with any third party if: (i) the term thereof might extend beyond the Term of this Agreement, (ii) it is not allowable under EPMI's generally applicable credit policies used in credit risk management for and on behalf of EPMI; (iii) EPMI is unable to agree to terms of the Marketing Transaction with such third party in EPMI's sole discretion, or (iv) if any counterparty to a potential transaction fails to provide credit support under the pertinent provisions of EPMI's Master Agreement or other agreement with such third party that EPMI in its reasonable discretion believes is necessary in order to eliminate any concerns that it may have about its credit exposure.